 The committee decides how and when it will study each bill that it receives.
-Usually, the committee hears first from the sponsor of the bill or from departmental officials, who explain the provisions of the bill, and then from interested groups and individuals.
+Usually, the committee hears first from the sponsor of the bill or from officials, who explain the provisions of the bill, and then from interested groups and individuals.
 The committee also decides when to begin clause-by-clause consideration of the bill.

 Debate on clause-by-clause

-A Member may ask questions about provisions in the clause or may debate any part of a clause, even if he or she has no amendments to propose.
-Any Member wishing to move an amendment should keep the following rules in mind:
+A member may ask questions about provisions in the clause or may debate any part of a clause, even if he or she has no amendments to propose.
+Any member wishing to move an amendment should keep the following rules in mind:

 - Only members of the committee may propose amendments.